nstylo/interprocess/README.md

 - [ ] create for loop which loops over all plaintext passwords
 - [ ] worker should check whether 'finished' flag was set by farmer
 - [ ] farmer should be efficient with the queues, i.e. none should be empty for too long
+- [ ] farmer should wait for ALL child processes to terminate
 - [ ] write documentation

 ### OPTIONAL